parzival2/bobble_description/README.md

 ## Contributing

-This package is maintained by Mike Moore.
+This package is maintained by Kalyan but the original ROS implementation was done by Mike Moore.
 For bug reports and feature requests, please use the appropriate issue tracker.

 ## License